novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 # Terraform - Automate setup of AWS EC2 with Load Balancer and Auto Scaling enabled

-In this post, we are going to learn about the usage of terraform to automate the setup of AWS EC2 instance on an auto scaling environment with application load balancer applied.
+In this post, we are going to learn about the usage of Terraform to automate the setup of AWS EC2 instance in an auto-scaling environment with application load balancer applied.

-Since we will be using auto-scaling feature, then the app within the instance needs to be deployed in automated manner.
+Since we will be using the auto-scaling feature, then the app within the instance needs to be deployed in an automated manner.

 The application is a simple go app, currently hosted on Github in a private repo.
 We will clone the app using Github token, we will talk about it in details in some part of this tutorial.